In 1988 Tara Calico disappeared after going for a bike ride. Authorities have been baffled ever since.

 “In the photo, there is a scar on the woman’s leg that is identical to the scar she received in the car accident,” Patty Doel said.

 There was a white Toyota van parked where the photo was found, but no proof that the picture actually fell from the van.
 Police staged a roadblock to intercept the vehicle anyway, which proved unsuccessful.
 As such, the driver was never identified.

 The photo was analyzed several times.
-Experts at the Los Alamos National Laboratory doubted it was her, and the FBI couldn’t make a determination.
-The photo was even examined by Scotland Yard in the U.K., which concluded it was Calico in the photo.
+Experts at the Los Alamos National Laboratory doubted it was her and the FBI couldn’t make an accurate determination.
+However, the photo was examined by Scotland Yard in the U.K., which concluded it was Calico in the photo.